Is waxing painful?

 What should I do after I get waxed?

 Avoid tight clothes, hot baths, hot tubs, chlorine pools, lotions that contain perfumes or AHA's, tanning beds, saunas and steam rooms for at least 24 hours.
 Your pores are open and susceptible to bacteria.
 Also your skin will be sensitive to products and temperature.
 After 24 hours EXFOLIATE at least 4x a week and wear comfortable, loose clothes at night, it can help prevent ingrown hairs.
 If you feel irritation use aloe or hydrocortisone to relieve it.
 There are also ingrown hair solutions like Tendskin that you can purchase.
 MOISTURIZE, preferably with a tee tree or lavender lotion after every shower, this has a soothing healing, and antibacterial effect.

 Bumps are normally caused because the hair curls back on themselves and grows into the skin.
 Making sure you exfoliate often keeps the follicles clean and removes dead skin.

 Why do I get red bumps right after I get waxed?

 People's bodies react differently to getting waxed.
 Sometimes we can experience red bumps, or small pimples.
 This typically happens because your skin is trying to recover from the shock of hair being removed.
 Usually waxing bumps lessen over time as your skin adjusts if you continue to wax on a regular basis.
 Also remember this usually subsides after a few hours.

 Why is it I already have hair growth the next day?

 Normally what happens is that the hair was covered by dead skin or was an ingrown hair and didn't get picked up by the wax.
-Lightly exfoliate the area 24 hours before hand to remove dead skin.
-If you feel an area was missed you have 48 hours from your visit to come in for touch up.
-Please call to set that up.
+That is why you should Lightly exfoliate the area 24 hours before hand to remove dead skin.

 Is it OK to shave between wax appointments?